 The installation of Zettlr is very easy and takes only a step on every operating system.
-Zettlr is cross-platform, so it will run on your system, no matter which one.
-Zettlr comes pre-built for macOS, Windows and Debian-based and RedHat-based Linux systems (Ubuntu, Gnome, Xubuntu, Kubuntu, Fedora, RedHat and the like).
+Zettlr is cross-platform, so it will run on most computers.
+Zettlr comes pre-built for macOS, Windows and many Linux systems.

 Windows (7 or newer)¶

-To install Zettlr on Windows, just download the app from the download page and double click to open it.
+To install Zettlr on Windows, just download the app from the download page and double click to open the installer.
 If you wish to install Zettlr for all users, it is installed to the main

-Program Files-Directory—in this case you'd have to give it elevated rights during setup (it will automatically ask for your permission).
-You don't need any rights if you install it for yourself.
+Program Files directory and in this case you'd have to give it elevated rights during setup (it will automatically ask for your permission).
+You don't need any rights if you install it for the logged in user.

-To uninstall Zettlr, simply run the Uninstall.exe either from the directory itself or use the comfortable option in your system's settings.
+To uninstall Zettlr, simply run the Uninstall.exe either from the directory itself or use the appropriate add/remove program interface in your system's settings.
 If you want to completely remove all data associated with the app, also remove the directory

 macOS (10.10 or newer)¶